ropensci/mapscanner/README.md

 one with some red lines drawn on it:
 ![](./inst/extdata/omaha-polygons.png)

-That’s just a standard `jpeg` image with no notion of geographical coordinates.
+That’s just a standard `png` image with no notion of geographical coordinates.
 The original map was generated with

 ``` r